Engaging Historically Non-Responsive, Non-Compliant Members

 Dual Eligible Special Needs Plan (D-SNP) populations are considered the hardest to reach with critical health information.
 As a result, the plans that serve them often struggle to move the needle on Health Risk Assessment completion and, ultimately, quality scores.

-In 2018, a nationwide D-SNP was in trouble from both a member engagement and a quality ratings standpoint.
+This nationwide D-SNP was in trouble from both a member engagement and a quality ratings standpoint.
 In fact, 73% of its contracts were rated 3 Stars or lower on C-08, with 15 contracts falling to 1 and 2 Star performance.

 The plan had worked with multiple vendors on outreach initiatives for its 1.4 million members, but disparate efforts meant it had minimal line of sight into HRA completions during the year.
 This lack of visibility made it difficult to find meaningful ways to intervene before quality ratings were set.
 It also made the process of preparing for CMS audits cumbersome and time-consuming.